coljac

 Wikileaks – the backlash

-Posted by Colin in Internet, Opinion on December 16th, 2010 | No Comments
+Posted by Colin on Dec 16, 2010 in Internet, Opinion | Comments Off on Wikileaks – the backlash

 The Wikileaks saga continues to captivate the public imagination.
 The drama around Assange and his arrest, the fascinating leaks, and the cyberpunk-style internet war that is raging in the background means this is the story that just keeps on giving.
 And it’s not just geeks that are soaking up the news – it’s everybody.
 This will have a huge impact on future debates on civil liberties online.